JacobFischer/tslint-no-math-random/README.md

-# tslint-no-math-random
+# TSLint no-math-random Rule

-[TSLint][tslint] rule to disallow Math.random() usage.
+[TSLint][tslint] rule to disallow `Math.random()` usage.

 JavaScripts's built in `Math.random()` function is not seedable, not secure, and not really that random.
-So, how about we disable it completely.
+So, how about we disable it completely in projects where using it could cause something bad.

 ## Usage